lizardsystem/flooding-lib/README.txt

 Task 200
 ========

-- copy dijkringen directory to a place and point Exporttool.Setting DIJKRING_SHAPES_FOLDER to it.
+- copy dijkringen directory (flooding share -> filedatabase/task_200_dijkringen) to a place and point Exporttool.Setting DIJKRING_SHAPES_FOLDER to it.

 - set MAXIMAL_WATERDEPTH_RESULTS_FOLDER and EXPORT_FOLDER (maybe the
   settings can be merged later)